Event

 18:45 Panel Discussion

-- Jürgen Zattler, former Executiv Director at Worldbank, and Director General at BMZ, Non-resident fellow at Center for Global Development and IDOS
+- Jürgen Zattler, former Executive Director at the World Bank, and Director-General at BMZ, Fellow at Center for Global Development and IDOS

 20:00 Reception with cold beverages and pretzels